sampsyo/uwadvising/expectations.md

 *Guiding:* Part of mentoring is creating well rounded students.
 Expect your advisor to guide you to:
 * Plan and perform research
-* Teach in a classroom setting
+* Help you find teaching opportunities if interested
 * Communicate your research and ideas effectively
-* Get you started on writing grants and research proposals
+* For more senior students, get you started on writing grants and research proposals
 * Work on service committees
 * Mentor younger students

-*Networking:* As is often true elsewhere, it's not what you know, it's who you know.
-Expect your advisor to:
+*Networking:* Expect your advisor to:
 * Advocate for you, both inside and outside the department.
 * At conferences, to take the time to introduce you to his contacts
 * Utilize his or her professional network during job searches
 * Nominate you for fellowships and awards you deserve

 In an ideal world, every student's advisor would be his or her mentor.
 However, this may not always be possible or beneficial.
-In the case that your research advisor is not mentoring you well, it would be beneficial for you to discuss this with your advisor, or to seek advice from another faculty member.
+In the case that your research advisor is not mentoring you well, it would be beneficial for you to discuss this with your advisor, or to seek advice from another faculty member such as Elise (elised@cs) or Anna (karlin@cs).

 ###What you can expect from your advisor: Top five...
 * Clear communication